Would you know if your teen were huffing? Consider the telltale signs of inhalant use — and what you can do to prevent it.By Mayo Clinic Staff

 - Inhaling.
-Metal bulbs used as to propel whipped cream from a can (whippets) are pierced so that the nitrous oxide can escape into a balloon, from which it is inhaled.
+Metal bulbs used to propel whipped cream from a can ("whippets") are pierced so that the nitrous oxide can escape into a balloon, from which it is inhaled.

 Huffing causes a sense of euphoria that lasts about 15 to 45 minutes.
 The high can be prolonged by continued use.
 For many kids, inhalants provide a cheap and accessible alternative to alcohol or marijuana.

-Other devastating effects of inhalant use might include suffocation, seizures, loss of consciousness and death.
-In addition, people who use inhalants are at greater risk of depression, suicidal thoughts, conduct disorders and future drug use.
+People who use inhalants are also at greater risk of depression, suicidal thoughts, conduct disorders and future drug use.

-Inhalant use can be easy to conceal.
+Inhalant use can be hard to detect.
 Look for these warning signs:

 - Hidden rags, clothes, bags, gauze or empty containers of products that could be abused